budlabs/i3menu/README.md

 - A,B,C or D
   The **i3fyra** container of the same name if it is visible.
 If target container isn't visible the menu will be displayed at the default location.

+- AC , BD
+  Menu will cover visible containers in the given family.

 titlebar and tab LAYOUT will be displayed as a single line (*dmenu like*) menu, and the other LAYOUTS will be of vertical (*combobox*) layout with the prompt and entrybox above the list.